You must register a death with the local authorities in the country where the person died.

 - the certificate of cremation

 Each country has its own rules about departing with human ashes and there may be additional requirements.
-Contact the country’s British consulate, embassy or high commission for advice.
+Read information about the country where the person died to find out what you need to do.
 You’ll need to fill in a standard customs form when you arrive home.

 Contact your airline to find out whether you can carry the ashes as hand luggage or as checked-in luggage.
 They may ask you to put the ashes in a non-metallic container so that they can be x-rayed.